-In this review, we are starting to see something new: packs designed with no lid and completely flat back panels that are outrageously comfortable.
+More modern packs are designed with no lid and completely flat back panels.
+They are also outrageously comfortable.
 What's going on here?
-To understand, we consulted with a Physical Therapist and climber from Washington, an epicenter of alpine climbing in the U.S.
+To understand, we consulted with a Physical Therapist and climber, Andra DeVoght, DPT, from Washington, an epicenter of alpine climbing in the U.S.

-But climbers are often more accustomed to carrying backpacks.
+But climbers are used to backpacks.
 And they need to be able to move much more than a backpacker on a trail.
-With your butt sticking out, it's harder to high step (try it: tuck your tailbone in and lift your knee, then stick your butt out and try again).
+With your butt sticking out, it's harder to high step.
 And with your chest and spine thrust forward, you can't rotate as easily to reach that hand hold or swing that ice tool.
 With a flexible, flat back panel, you can reverse your spine into flexion, gently curling your torso as if doing abdominal crunches.

 As if that increased mobility is not enough, spinal flexion also allows you to fully exhale.
 For any expedition and high altitude climbers out there who are familiar with pressure breathing, this is a similar concept.
 When you exhale fully, as in pressure breathing, you can literally change your blood pH — and it feels really good.
-The key to good breathing is making way for fresh air—the first step of that process is to get the old air out.
+The key to good breathing is making way for fresh air.
+And the first step of that process is to get the old air out.

-So putting all of that together, these lightweight packs feel better for a reason: they let us move with more fluidity and less resistance, and they let us inhale and exhale more thoroughly and efficiently.
+Putting all of that together, these lightweight packs feel better for a reason.
+They let us move with more fluidity and less resistance, and they let us inhale and exhale more thoroughly and efficiently.
 Exceptional gear really can improve our endurance.

-The alpine packs that we tested in this review range in size from 30-105 liters in capacity.
+The alpine packs we tested in this review range in size from 30-105 liters in capacity.
 If you're in the market for a small climbing pack to take on multi-pitch rock routes (and have no need for an axe or crampons), then you will be best off with a pack of 15-25 liters in capacity.
-Take a look at our Climbing Backpack Review for this genre of climbing pack.
+Take a look at our climbing pack review for this genre.

 If you're considering purchasing two (or more) packs with the same listed volume but different manufacturers, be aware that not all companies measure volume the same way.
 Find out what the actual volume is of the packs you're interested in.
 We decided to do this for all the packs that we reviewed.
 We use a method similar to but not exactly the same as the ASTM standard some of the pack manufacturers use.
 Find out more about our testing methods by reading How We Tested Mountaineering Backpacks